nuxt/vue-meta/README.md

 ### Due to injury, I have been unable to maintain this project and will be unable for some time.
-Since the new Vue 2.2 updates, a method of managing the meta info has landed in core.
-See these docs for reference: https://github.com/vuejs/vue/tree/36810163386dd4f2690d8d1c4b1016f17e467e2d/packages/vue-server-renderer#template
+This does not mean I have abandoned this project, I am just unable to work on it right now.
+Sorry for the inconvenience!

 > **Please note** that this project is still in very early alpha development and is *not* considered to be production ready.
 > **You have been warned.** There might still be a few bugs and many tests have yet to be written.